There is a formula (of sorts) to novel-writing, but that formula should always be framed in terms of principles, and not concretes.

 “Never introduce dialogue with John said but always put the tag after the dialogue.”

-This method of teaching ignores the method by which the human mind works — which is to say, in principles — and chooses instead to overload the brain with endless commands that come without explication of fundamentals.
+This method of teaching (if it can even be called that) ignores the method by which the human mind works — which is to say, principles — and chooses instead to overload the brain with endless commands that come without any real explication of fundamentals.
 And yet it is only by grasping the fundamentals behind any given thing that people can grasp the full nature of what they’re doing.

 If you grasp the nature of what you’re doing, you’ll never run out of material.